 Reporting relevant to the DMP will also be included in an annual compliance report, as required under Condition 16 of EPBC 2009/4796, and published on the JAH website by 28th October each year.

 7 Review and Amendment of Dieback Management Plan

-As with the overarching Conservation Management Plan, the Dieback Management Plan is a 'live' document and as such will require regular review and amendment in order to meet practical requirements on site as changing circumstances demand.
+As with the overarching Conservation Management Plan, the Dieback Management Plan will require regular review and amendment in order to meet practical requirements on site as changing circumstances demand.